Milwaukee Probate Lawyer

 5. Small Estates Procedures:

 • Imagine a quick and easy test instead of a final exam.
 Some states offer simplified probate procedures for smaller estates.
 If your assets fall below a certain value, it’s like passing the probate test with flying colors.
+See our page here for more information about Small Estates Procedures and Affidavits.

 6. Gifts and Giving Away Property: